SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Related Work

 Recently, a few attempts have been made to develop datasets mainly for fake audio detection systems.
 Reimao et al.~\cite{Reimao2020For} design a dataset for synthetic speech detection.
-The fake utterances generated by the open-sourced tools only using the latest speech synthesis technology.
-An English and Mandarin fake dataset are built with an open-sourced voice conversion and speech synthesis systems~\cite{Wang2020Deep}.
-Frank et al. \cite{Frank2021WaveFake} develop a fake dataset named WaveFake, which contains fake utterances generated by the latest speech synthesis models.
-ASVspoof 2021~\cite{2021ASVspoof} incudes audio deepfake attacks except for replay, speech synthesis and voice conversion spoofing methods.
-However, these datasets have not covered many real-life challenging situations.
-The ADD 2022 challenge was motivated to fill the gap~\cite{Yi2022ADD}.
-The ADD 2022 consists of various datasets including fully fake utterances contained various noises, partially fake utterances, and adversarial examples.
-Some partially fake utterances are selected from the HAD dataset designed by Yi et al.~\cite{Yi2021Half}, which are generated by manipulated the original utterances with genuine or synthesized audio segments.
-Some adversarial examples are provided by the participants of generation task (Track 3.1) in the ADD 2022.
+The fake utterances \blackf{are} generated by the open-sourced tools only using the latest speech synthesis technology.
+Frank et al.~\cite{Frank2021WaveFake} develop a fake dataset named WaveFake, which contains fake utterances generated by the latest speech synthesis models.
+ASVspoof 2021~\cite{2021ASVspoof} \blackf{includes audio deepfake attacks, replay, speech synthesis and voice conversion spoofing methods.} However, these datasets have not covered many real-life challenging situations.
+The ADD 2022 challenge was motivated to fill the gap~\cite{Yi2022ADD}. \blackf{The ADD 2022 consists of various datasets including fully fake utterances containing various noises, partially fake utterances, and adversarial examples.} However, the ADD 2023~\cite{Yi2023ADD} focuses on surpassing the constraints of binary discrimination, and actually localizing the manipulated intervals in a partially fake speech as well as pinpointing the source responsible for generating any fake audio.
+Most recently, Zang et al~\cite{zang2024singfake} present a dataset named SingFake containing deepfake song clips.

 The above-mentioned datasets have played a key role in accelerating the development of anti-spoofing and audio deepfake detection.
 However, the fake utterances in these datasets mainly involve changing timbre, prosody, linguistic content or channel noise of the original audio.
-They do not consider the fake situation manipulating the acoustic scene of the original audio with the forgery one.
+They do not consider the \blackf{manipulation of the acoustic scene of the original audio with a forged one.}